Why study this course

-This module will guide you through the basic methodologies of teaching English as a second or foreign language.
-Emphasis will be placed on the current principles, approaches and methods and their relationship to theories of general and language learning.
+This module will guide you through the basic approaches and techniques of teaching English as a second/ foreign language.
 This module will introduce you to the practice of teaching English as a foreign language.

-This module will introduce you to the basic principles of how teachers construct and present language tests.
-You will look at the the different purposes of tests and you will critically evaluate testing techniques that are in use in modern language teaching.
-You will also explore the factors that make tests valid and reliable.
+This module will introduce you to the basic principles of how teachers construct and present English language tests.
+You will look at the different purposes of tests and you will critically evaluate testing techniques.

-This module will give you the opportunity to evaluate and design materials for language teaching use.
-You will develop a practical understanding of the role, principles and procedures of the design, implementation and evaluation of language teaching materials.
+This module will give you the opportunity to evaluate and design materials for English language teaching use.
+You will develop a practical understanding of the role, principles and procedures of the design and evaluation of language teaching materials.

-In this module you will use your creative skills and imagination to examine innovative ways in the teaching of foreign languages.
-You will have the opportunity to explore how to use technology, augmented and virtual reality and games as tools in language teaching.
+In this module you will use your creative skills and imagination to examine innovative ways in the teaching English.
+You will have the opportunity to explore how to use technology, augmented and virtual reality and games as tools in English language teaching.

-This module intends to bring together the knowledge you will have acquired during your studies.
-You will demonstrate your ability to design, conduct and report the results of a research project in an area of TESOL and/or Linguistics.
-You will work independently, under the guidance of a supervisor, drawing upon the skills acquired during the research skills module and write a dissertation on any topic related to the modules you attended during your three years of study.
+In this module you will demonstrate your ability to design, conduct and report the results of a research project in an area of TESOL and/or Linguistics.
+You will work independently and under the guidance of a supervisor.

 Different degree subjects may have specific entry requirements to allow you to progress from the Foundation Year.
 Whilst not a condition of entry onto the Foundation Year, you will need to have met these by the time you complete the first year of this four year course.